JFDuval/flexsea-v2/README.md

 1. Start by copying the content of demo/pc_python/flexsea_demo.py
 1. Adjust the sys.path.append command to point to your FlexSEA Python module
 1. To get PyCharm to recognize the imported sources, click on File > Settings... > Project: (Project Name) > Project Structure > Add Content Root > Select flexsea_python > Mark as Sources.

+### Stack configuration

+A few `#define` can be used to change the size of buffers and communication packets.

+- flexsea_codec.h/MAX_ENCODED_PAYLOAD_BYTES:
+  - The size can be adjusted based on your microcontroller's memory, and communication interface
+  - 48 bytes has been used as the default, based on limitations of the original stack
+  - 200 bytes is currently being tested, so far so good
+  - Do not exceed 256
+- circ_buf.h/CIRC_BUF_SIZE:
+  - Make it large enough to hold a few communication packets
+  - If you are not RAM limited, bigger is better

+It is critical to use the same `#define` values on the embedded side, and on the PC side.
+This means recompiling the libraries if those values are changed, and updating `flexsea_python.py`.

+### Adding your own commands

+ToDo